(Photo by Paramount/Courtesy Everett Collection. Thumbnail: Netflix.)

 In our world of massive entertainment options, who’s got time to waste on the below-average?
 You’ve got a subscription, you’re ready for a marathon, and you want only the best movies no Netflix to watch.
 With thousands of choices on the platform, both original and studio acquired, we’ve found the 250 top Netflix movies, using our critic-approved Tomatometer to guide us!

 You’ll quickly notice that none of the films featured here fall below 86% on the Tomatometer (with each score tallied from at least 20 reviews), meaning the overwhelming majority of critics who saw these gave them a favorable Fresh review.
-These movies run the gamut, from widely-seen popular movies (Indiana Jones and the Last Crusade, Ex Machina, The Shawshank Redemption, Moon) to arthouse hits (Snowpiercer, Pan’s Labyrinth).
+These movies run the gamut, from widely-seen popular movies (Indiana Jones and the Last Crusade, Ex Machina, Moon) to arthouse hits (Snowpiercer, Pan’s Labyrinth).

 The movies are by turns funny (Always Be My Maybe, Monty Python and the Holy Grail), sad (Marriage Story, Her), and romantic (Blue Valentine, The Spectacular Now).
 They’re the scariest horror movies out there (The Witch, Train to Busan), and the best documentaries ever made (13th, Fyre).